 - We are currently working through a backlog of routine repairs, so please bear with us whilst we do this.
 To understand more about the changes to our repairs service, please go to our Repairs Service and Coronavirus page.

 - Our repairs operatives will always wear the appropriate personal protective equipment (PPE) for the repair that they are carrying out to keep you and them as safe as possible.

 - We are asking you to tell us if you are self-isolating or exhibiting symptoms of coronavirus when you book a repair with us.
 Before we visit your home to carry out a repair, an operative will also call you to ask these questions.

 - If you are self-isolating we may still be able to attend, but we will ask you or anyone else in your home to keep away from the room or area we are working in (at least 2 meters) whilst the repair is being carried out.

 Housing and community services

-- We have reopened playgrounds / areas in our parks and open spaces in Birmingham and Shropshire.
+- Our parks, open spaces and playgrounds / areas in Birmingham and Telford remain open.
 There’s a full list of the ones we manage on the Parks and Open Spaces page.
-If you plan to use the playgrounds / areas, please: Observe social distancing.
+If you plan to use any of our parks and open spaces or playgrounds / areas, please: Observe social distancing.
 If the facilities are particularly busy, consider coming back and using them at a quieter time.
 Consider what you need to protect you and your family, for example hand sanitiser and wipes.
 Please dispose of any wipes responsibly.
 If you find that equipment is damaged or broken, report it to us by emailing firstname.lastname@example.org or call 0300 333 6540

 - We are continuing to process applications for alterations to homes remotely to ensure we are following the government’s guidance on social distancing and protecting you and our staff.
 If your application requires a site visit that involves entering the inside of your property, there will be a delay in processing it until we are able to resume our usual service.